rancher/fleet-docs/docs/ref-gitrepo.md

   # this service account already exists so it should be create before
   # hand, most likely coming from another git repo registered with
   # the Fleet manager.
+  # Fleet always checks for a service account named "fleet-default".
   #
   # serviceAccount: moreSecureAccountThanClusterAdmin